- PlushCare

 Angiotensin-converting enzyme (ACE) inhibitors

-These act to help relax your blood vessels by blocking the formation of a natural chemical (angiotensin) that narrows blood vessels.
+ACE inhibitors act to help relax your blood vessels by blocking the formation of a natural chemical (angiotensin) that narrows blood vessels.
+This relaxes pressure on the blood vessels and vessel walls.
+Examples of this medication include:

 Angiotensin II receptor blockers (ARBs)

 If you are still not reaching your blood pressure goal with the above high blood pressure medicine, your doctor may prescribe other medications.
-These include alpha blockers, alpha-beta blockers, and beta blockers.
+These include alpha blockers, alpha-2 adrenergic agonists, or alpha-beta blockers.
 They work by reducing the nerve impulses to your blood vessels and/or heart to prevent your blood vessels narrowing and your heart overworking.
 These include:

 Your doctor may also consider aldosterone antagonists to prevent salt and fluid retention, or vasodilators which work directly on the muscles in the walls of your arteries, preventing the muscles from tightening and your arteries from narrowing.